 Neuroendocrine tumours (NETs) are rare cancers.
 They are most likely to develop in your digestive system (gastrointestinal), your lungs or your pancreas.

-NHS Choices has more information about neuroendocrine tumours.
+Go to www.nhs.uk for more information about neuroendocrine tumours.

 King’s Neuroendocrine Tumour Unit is a Centre of Excellence that provides specialist treatment for all types NETs.
 We diagnose, treat and offer rehabilitation at the unit so we can provide our patients with the best possible care.
 We see locally referred patients as well as those from across the UK.
 Our service is part of King’s Health Partners NET service and works in partnership with Kent and Hampshire Hospitals.